odinuv/web/en/apv/articles/sql-join/index.md

 - an attendance must be assigned to one person.

 ## Selecting Data
-I assume, you now know how to [select data from a single table](/en/apv/walkthrough/database/#select).
+I assume you know how to [select data from a single table](/en/apv/walkthrough/database/#select).
 When joining multiple tables together, it is important to follow some good practices.
 First it is good practice to be explicit about column names and use dot notation to specify **fully qualified column names**.
-So instead of `SELECT description FROM ...` use `SELECT meeting.description FROM ...`, otherwise you will run into weird errors in case you join tables which happen to have same columns.
+So instead of `SELECT description FROM ...` use `SELECT meeting.description FROM ...`, otherwise you will run into weird errors in case you join tables which happen to have columns with same name.

 Also, avoid using `*`, at least in the SQL queries used in your application.
-When you are requesting all columns from a table in application, you make:
+When you are requesting all columns from a table in an application, you make:

 - the application inefficient (what if there is a column containing a person photograph?),
 - prone to errors which arise from database changes.